Project-EBDO/FeatureEngine/src/main/scala/org/oceandataexplorer/engine/signalprocessing/readme.md

 --------------------------------------------------------------
 ```

-Here is a representation of how the signal is segmented when `windowOverlap > 0`.
+Here is a representation of how the signal is segmented when `windowOveralp != 0`.

 ```raw
           segmented signal with overlap